tanstaaflFH/DigiChron/README.md

 ## Usage

-You can switch between both views with a tap on the display
+You can switch between both views with a tap on the display.
+In the settings of the clock face, you can turn the third screen with the HR info on or off.

 ## Credits: